emilianohansen/portfolio/emiliano-portfolio/README.md

 # Emiliano Hansen Engineering Portfolio

-A lightweight static portfolio website for GitHub Pages, inspired by gallery-style engineering project portfolios such as Jaimie Krankel's research/project page.

 ## What is included

 - `index.html` — homepage with hero, research intro, project gallery, and about section.